Download a free trial to find out which Altium software best suits your needs

 Your component management strategy should take into account more than just the essential built-in components.
 Custom or proprietary components give you some flexibility when designing PCBs.
 Whether you’re working with common or custom components, a component library system that supports your methodology gives you the power to design the best PCBs for any application.

 Once you’ve decided to start creating custom components, you’ll need to implement a library management methodology that supports your organizational goals.
 Keeping track of components, hole management, and layer stackups for your printed circuit can be difficult without proper software.
 Whether you work in a large enterprise environment, or you’re a freelance designer, your PCB design software should give you the freedom to implement the methodology that supports your workflow.

 Editing pin assignments in Altium Designer

 Components in your PCB layout and schematic are intimately linked through the information in your component library.
+Resistors, capacitors, a replacement board, and more are all worth consideration.
 A change in one part of your design needs to synchronize to the remaining parts of your design.
 Working in piecemeal design software that separates layout and schematic can create problems when trying synchronize component changes.
 You can also lose time when you have to export your design from one module and import it into another.